adtzlr/felupe/docs/tutorial/numcont.rst

 .. image:: images/lab.png

-An external normal force is applied at :math:`x=1` on quarter model of a cube with symmetry planes at :math:`x=y=z=0`.
+An external normal force is applied at :math:`x=1` on a quarter model of a cube with symmetry planes at :math:`x=y=z=0`.
 Therefore, we have to define an external load vector which will be scaled with the load-proportionality factor :math:`\lambda` during numeric continuation.

 ..  code-block:: python